 - Verify health insurance benefits for patients and assist them with billing concerns or questions

 - Follow up on patient claims submitted and appeal those that have been denied

-- Function as a mediator between the medical provider, the insurance companies and the patients for accurate claim settlement
+- Function as an intermediary between the healthcare provider, the insurance carriers and the patients for accurate claim settlement

 - Create and oversee Accounts Receivables reports

 - Create and take care of unpaid patient collections accounts

 Medical Biller and Coder Training and Certification